PhoenixPE/PhoenixPE/README.md

 ## Installation

 Download the [latest release]() and unpack it in the desired location.
-Please remember to use `7z x` when unpacking the archive from the command line to ensure full file paths remain intact.
 To uninstall, simply delete the PhoenixPE folder.

 ## Documentation